-Figure 12: Maximal error in density (left) and velocity (right) for different history depths H(s) and relaxation parameters $\tau$ ( $u_0 = 0$ ).
+Figure 11: Maximal error in density (left) and velocity (right) for different history depths H(s) and velocities u_0 ($\tau = 1$).
 Plots in the top row correspond to the DABC with (8) and with (9) in the bottom row.
+Clearly, the higher u_0 , the faster the wave travels through the artificial boundary and the smaller the errors.
+Notice, the error in DABC with (8) decreases also for decreasing negative velocities u_0 .

-For the spatial domain, we consider the interval $\mathcal{J} := [-5, 1]$ with step size h = 0.005.
-At the right boundary at x = 1 the DABC is applied.
-The point source is activated from the beginning of the simulation up to time level 1000 and we use in this section always $\tau = 1$ .
-The first variations generated from the point source arrive at the right boundary not before time level 400, see also Fig. 14 for an illustration of the test case.
+at the right boundary not before time level 400, see also Fig. 14 for an illustration of the test case.
 The plots show the reference solution computed on a sufficiently larger domain.
-Moreover the errors of the CBC and DABC are plotted.
+Moreover the errors of the IBC, CBC and DABC are plotted.
 We clearly see that the DABC with (9) is not stable.
-We like to mention that the instabilities (in this test) are related to the choice of $H{\text{max}}$ , when taking odd numbers, e.g., $H{\text{max}} = 25$ , no instabilities are observed.
+We like to mention that the instabilities (in this test) are related to the choice of H{max} , when taking odd numbers, e.g., $H{\text{max}} = 25$, no instabilities are observed.
 This needs further investigation, however by (8) we have an initialization with a generally better behavior than by (9).
 Similarly, a qualitative different behavior for even/odd history depths is also visible for initialization by (8) above, e.g., Fig. 13.
 We conclude again that the initialization of the subproblems is very crucial and that odd history depths should be preferred.